 Loss of appetite may be caused by a medical problem or even burning off more calories than he’s taking in if he’s a bundle of energy.
 If he doesn’t seem to be gaining weight as you’d expect, the first step should always be a visit to the Vet to ensure there’s no underlying health – or intestinal parasite - issues.

 Your Vet can confirm what your pup’s ideal weight should be and may suggest that you keep a record to monitor his progress.

-So, how do you help him gain weight and stay fit and healthy?
+So, how do you help your dog gain weight and remain healthy?